 - Natural teeth will need to be slightly shaved to fit the veneers

-- Placement of Veneers in not reversible
+- The placement of Veneers is not reversible

 - Less affordable than composite veneers

-Although Porcelain Veneers are more expensive than Composite Veneers, they are highly stain and chip resistant.
+Although Porcelain Veneers are more expensive than Composite Veneers, they are generally stain and chip resistant.
 Porcelain Veneers are a long-term investment as they can last from 10-30 years if they are well maintained and a reputable, highly experienced dentist conducts the treatment.

 If you’re interested in Dental Veneers or any other Dental Treatment at our Clinics on the Gold Coast or in Thailand, Please fill out our online assessment form and we can get you a FREE surgical recommendation for you.